 In 2019, the Alliance launched a program to strengthen the network of higher education in prison programs.
 The Higher Education in Prison Cohort Program promotes meaningful co-learning and collaboration.
-We do this by supporting program leaders who are working to create, sustain and grow higher education in prison programs.
+We do this by supporting program leaders and staff who are working to create, sustain and grow higher education in prison programs.

 The inaugural two-year cohort includes 12 programs from around the United States.
 Program participants are at different stages of their evolution, they offer many different types of programming, and have various leadership structures.
 By bringing these programs together, we hope to foster a supportive environment where practitioners can collaborate and engage in collective problem solving.
 The outcomes of the cohort will help inform future projects of the Alliance.Meet The 2019-2021 CohortMore Info / How To Apply

 Working with our partners at the Goldman School of Public Policy at the University of California, Berkeley, Prison Studies Project at Harvard University and Research Collaborative on Higher Education in Prison at the University of Utah we conduct an annual survey to collect and publish data about U.S. programs offering higher education in prison.